-The group of 11 people left Bosnia on foot, after walking for several days through Croatia, they approached the Slovenian border.
-On June 7th, approximately 25 km away from the border, they were apprehended by six Croatian policemen.
+The group of 11 people left Bosnia on foot.
+After walking for several days through Croatia, they approached the Slovenian border.
+On June 7th, approximately 25 km away from the border (approximate location marked on the map below), they were apprehended by six Croatian policemen.
 Four of the officer wore green uniform green which were described by the respondents as “commandos”.
 The other two officer were described as wearing plain clothes.

 “They were waiting, they say ‘stop!’, they were strong “

 The officer made the group wait and called another team of officer to come over to take the group.

 The group waited half an hour before being taken in a van described as a windowless police van: white with the blue stripes on the sides.
 They were then driven to a police station approximately 15 to 20 minutes away.
 The van was parked in the yard of the station and the group-members were made to exit one by one into the station.
 Inside, the respondent had to answer what his name, his father name, his age and nationality was.
 Then, the group-members had their pictures taken with a panel, which had his name and surname written on it.